Find a Pest Control Professional

 Figure 2.
 Neuroinvasive Powassan virus infections in the USA by year, 2004-2013.
 Source: ArboNET, Arboviral Diseases Branch, Centers for Disease Control and Prevention.

-Like most tick-borne diseases, infection mostly occurs during the warm summer moths from June to September.
+Like most tick-borne diseases, infection mostly occurs during the warm summer months from June to September.

 Powassan encephalitis generally shows first symptoms after 1-3 weeks.
 Typically, people do not recall the tick bite.
 The tick is small and easy to miss and, unlike Lyme disease where the tick needs to feed for 24-48 hours before transmitting infection, Powassan virus may be transmitted in as little as 15 minutes of attachment.